mohitkumarsahni/todo-api/README.md

   - DB_USERNAME
 - In IntelliJ IDEA, environment variables can be added from Run -> Edit Configurations -> Environment Variables
 - Run the project.

+### Pending Work
+- Unit Testing
+- How to deploy with docker on ubuntu
+- How to deploy with Azure Web App Service
+- Authorization & Authentication